cherrygarcia/DissertationSeminar/defenseseminar.md

 Note:
-2. positivity violations, which means that for a particular set of covariate values, assignment of neighborhood is completely defined--there is no randonmess.
+2. positivity violations represent another methodologic challenge.
+Pos viols means that for a particular set of covariate values, assignment of neighborhood is completely defined--there is no randonmess.
 I'll get into this more later, but one example of where this can come about in neihgborhood research is due to the economic and racial segregation of neihgborhoods in this country.
 For example...

 ---